microsoft/pxt/tests/hw-ab/README.md

 serial capture cannot begin until the board re-enumerates after flashing, so a program that printed its verdict once and immediately would race the capture.

+Verdicts are read only from the case's own `HWAB START` banner onward, and `hwab` passes the expected case name through: DAPLink buffers serial while no host is reading, so the first bytes after opening the port can belong to the previously flashed program -- including its PASS banner.

 On failure the generated `assert` prints `ASSERT <id>` and then panics 45.
 The host prelude's `assert` throws instead, and an uncaught throw on device is just panic 999, which does not say which assertion failed -- `gen-project.js`